TrulsJohan/truls-css-frameworks/README.md

 ##Table of contents:

-About the Project
+- About the Project
-Built With
+- Built With
-Getting Started
+- Getting Started
   - Prerequisites
   - Installation
-Features
+- Features
-License
+- License
-Contact
+- Contact
-Acknowledgments
+- Acknowledgments

-About the project
+##About the project
+text here

-Key features
+##Key features
-1.
-2.
-3.
+- 1
+- 2
+- 3

-Built with
+##Built with
 - Vite
 - Node.js

-Getting started
+##Getting started

-- Prerequisites:
+###Prerequisites:
   You can run this on any platform

-- Installation
+###Installation

 Clone repo
 ```bash